Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-“We need to have a discussion on who does what and who pays for what,” Roy stated at Monday’s Committee of the Whole meeting.
+“We need to have a discussion on who does what and who pays for what,” Roy said at Monday’s Committee of the Whole meeting.
 “We can no longer continue doing what we’ve been doing – the downloading of costs from public health to social services to childcare to police services at the region and everything else that is coming down on us.”

 “It’s not going away and it’s not getting better (so) there is a need to call upon them again.
 We have to ring the doorbell again.”

-The motion will be presented for a full council vote on March 9.
+This motion will be presented for a full council vote on March 9.

 Whitby Town Hall